IBE160/SG-Oslo-Best/docs/epics.md

 - **I want** the generated cover letter to be displayed clearly on the screen,
 - **so that** I can review its content and decide on the next action.
 - **Covers:** FR-3.4
+- **UX Spec:** Section 5.1.3 "Cover Letter Generation"
 - **Acceptance Criteria:**
     - Given the cover letter has been generated successfully,
     - When the frontend receives the letter text,
-    - Then the text is displayed in a clear, readable format.
+    - Then the text is displayed in a clear, readable format in the output panel.
-    - And I can see options to "Regenerate" or "Save" the letter.
+    - And I can see options to "Regenerate" and "Save" the letter.

-**Story 3.4: Regenerate Cover Letter**
+**Story 3.4: Regenerate and Compare Cover Letter Versions**
 - **As a** logged-in student user,
-- **I want** to be able to regenerate a cover letter if I'm not satisfied,
+- **I want** to regenerate a cover letter and easily compare it with previous versions,
-- **so that** I can get a different version or provide new instructions.
+- **so that** I can choose the best output.
 - **Covers:** FR-3.5
+- **UX Spec:** Section 5.1.3, Step 6
+- **Complexity:** Significantly Higher
 - **Acceptance Criteria:**
     - Given a cover letter is displayed,
-    - When I click the "Regenerate" button,
-    - Then I am taken back to the input screen with the previous job ad and instructions pre-filled.
-    - And I can modify the instructions before generating a new letter.
+    - When I modify instructions and click "Regenerate",
+    - Then a new version of the cover letter is generated.
+    - And the output panel displays the new version ("Version 2") in an active tab.
+    - And a "Version 1" tab is present, allowing me to switch back and view the original.

 **Story 3.5: Save Generated Cover Letter**
 - **As a** logged-in student user,